Birth: 07-26-1922 - Death: 07-09-2013

 When MCA Records purchased ABC’s labels in 1979, Foglesong was placed in charge of a roster that included country stalwarts Loretta Lynn, Merle Haggard, and Conway Twitty.
 New additions to the MCA fold soon included George Strait, Reba McEntire, Lee Greenwood, and Gene Watson.

 Foglesong became president of Capitol Records’ Nashville division in 1984 and held that position through 1989.
 During his tenure he oversaw the development of artists such as Mel McDaniel and Dan Seals, who were already on the label, as well as newcomers to the ranks, including Suzy Bogguss, Garth Brooks, T. Graham Brown, New Grass Revival, Marie Osmond, Sawyer Brown, and Tanya Tucker.

-Through his long and distinguished career, Foglesong chaired the boards of directors of the Country Music Association and the Country Music Foundation.
-In addition, he served as a board member and president of the W. O. Smith Nashville Community Music School, and as a board member of Leadership Music and the Nashville Symphony Association.
-He was an adjunct professor in Vanderbilt University’s Blair School of Music from 1991 to 2012, and directed the music business program at Nashville’s Trevecca Nazarene College for many years.
-In 2009, Trevecca named him a Distinguished Professor, only the third such honor bestowed by the school in its century-long history.
+Through his long and distinguished career, Foglesong has chaired the boards of directors of the Country Music Association and the Country Music Foundation.
+In addition, he has served as a board member and president of the W. O. Smith Nashville Community Music School and as a board member of Leadership Music.
+He has been an adjunct professor in Vanderbilt University’s Blair School of Music since 1991 and has directed the music business program at Nashville’s Trevecca Nazarene College since 1999.

-Jim Folglesong was elected to the Country Music Hall of Fame in 2004 and died July 9, 2013.
+Jim Foglesong was elected to the Country Music Hall of Fame® in 2004, and died July 9, 2013.

 - Dr. John Rumble, Senior Historian, Country Music Hall of Fame® and Museum